genesismandela/Nexter-Project/README.md

 // HEY!
 I am Genesis Mandela and I am a self taught developer and designer, currently located in Dublin, wanting to improve my tech skills to the next level.

-// This is the project Nexter, website created with the CSS preprocessor SASS using the latest Grid and Flex features, and where I also apply some Javascript functionallity.
+// This is the project Nexter, website created with the CSS preprocessor SASS using the latest Grid and Flex features, and where I also apply some Javascript functionality.

 ==== PROJECT DESCRIPTION 🖥️ ====

-This project has been created following an Udemy CSS and SASS course where the Grid property is covered from start to end.
+The project design has been created following and Udemy CSS and SASS course where the Grid property is covered from start to end.
+All functionality and interactive components have been created by me using Javascript.

 Udemy Course created by Jonas Schmedtmann.